FeynCalc/feynhelpers/Documentation/Markdown/Extra/Install.md

 #### Windows

 Rename the self-compiled or precompiled MathLink executable `LoopTools.exe` to `LoopTools` and copy it to `FileNameJoin[{$UserBaseDirectory, "Applications", "FeynCalc", "AddOns", "FeynHelpers", "ExternalTools", "LoopTools"}]`.

-### pySecDec

-The installation instructions for pySecDec can be found [here](https://secdec.readthedocs.io/en/stable/installation.html#download-the-program-and-install).
-FeynHelpers does not require pySecDec to _generate_ the corresponding Python scripts.
-However, in order to actually compute the given loop integrals one has to run those scripts, which is possible only when pySecDec is installed.

-#### Linux or macOS

-It should be possible to install pySecDec via pip automatically.

-#### Windows

-It could be possible to set up pySecDec on WSL, but currently it is unclear whether this can work.

-### Package-X

-Package-X is not being developed or even maintained anymore.
-However, the author of the tool, Hiren H. Patel, kindly gave us permission  to ship `OneLoop.m` (part of Package-X containing library of analytic results for Passarino-Veltman functions) together with FeynHelpers.

-Therefore, no separate installation of Package-X is needed.

-Please notice that you are using this library on your own risk.
-The lack of maintenance means that newly discovered bugs are not going to be fixed and there is no guarantee that it will continue to work with newer Mathematica versions.

 ### QGRAF